 We’ve found that advertising and marketing departments are desperately in need of data management and analysis systems for several important reasons—and one of the solutions they are looking to utilize are dashboards.
 81% of big firms now have a chief marketing technologist, according to chiefmartec.com.

 Many marketers will be implementing some sort of dashboard in the next few years.
 But, what is a marketing dashboard used for?
-The main purpose of a marketing dashboard is to instantly have access to data.
+Marketing dashboard KPIs allow you to instantly have access to and understand data.
 Being able to see your data the moment it’s generated is very powerful and allows marketers to update campaigns in real-time.
 Instant access to data and advertising numbers lets managers make better decisions and allows you to course-correct instantly.